oswaldderiemaecker/wordpress-eb-demo/README.md

 ### Dependencies managment with composer

-Then install Wordpress and its plugins using composer like:
+Install Wordpress and plugins using composer like:

 ```
 composer.phar install
 ```

-Create the symlinks to enable plugins and themes development:
+Create the symlinks to enable plugins and themes in development mode:

 ```
 ./vendor/bin/phing wp-symlink-plugins